-The content of Exclusion Measures or Measures to Ensure Exclusion included in the Commitment Plan (hereinafter collectively referred to as the "Commitment Measures") is to be considered by the Notified Enterprise based on the specifics of the individual case.

-While Notified Enterprise is able to apply for specific behavioral measures or structural measures such as transfer of a business, in order to ensure the restoration of competition order or that the act will not be repeated in the future, the approval of the Commitment Plan shall be conditional on the Commitment Measures of the said plan satisfying the following requirements: (i) they are sufficient for excluding the Suspected Violation or to confirm that the Suspected Violation has been excluded (hereinafter referred to as the "Sufficiency of the Content of Measures") and (ii) they are expected to be reliably conducted (hereinafter referred to as the "Reliability of Measures Implemented").
+The content of Exclusion Measures or Measures to Ensure Exclusion included in the Commitment Plan (hereinafter collectively referred to as the "Commitment Measures") is to be considered by the Notified Enterprise based on the specific traits of the individual case.
+While Notified Enterprise can apply for specific behavioral measures or structural measures such as transfer of a business, in order to ensure the restoration of competition order or that the act will not be repeated in the future, the Commitment Measures of the said plan is required to satisfy the following requirements: (i) they are sufficient for eliminating the Suspected Violation or to ensure that the Suspected Violation has been eliminated (hereinafter referred to as the "Sufficiency of the Content of Measures") and (ii) they are expected to be reliably conducted (hereinafter referred to as the "Reliability of Measures Implemented").